 Dark Sky Site: For members and guests only.
 This special once a month activity allows LAAS members a place to escape from the LA lights to darker territory where the bigger LAAS scopes, such as the 16 inch Newtonian and the 31 inch Clyde-O-Scope, really strut their stuff.
 We also host Family Nights in the warmer months when club members bring their families and friends along to enjoy a night of dark sky observation and even camp out under the stars.

 Public Outreach Program: The LAAS runs a large Outreach Program where we come to you to show and teach your school or group about the night sky.

 Mirror and Telescope Making: Extensive teaching and tools are available to help you build your very own telescope at the Garvey Ranch Observatory/Workshop.
 These classes are free to the public.

-LAAS Library: This in depth library of books and magazines is available to members and, to a limited extent, the public, to read up on all sorts of items related to astronomy from telescope making to supernovas, to the latest happenings in the universe of space.
+LAAS Library: This in depth library of books and magazines is available to members and to a limited extent, the public.
+We have a fine source of books related to astronomy from telescope making to supernovas.